-Holy Thursday and the Last Supper is the culmination of the Divine Drama in the Greek Orthodox Church, as the last day of Jesus Christ on earth.
+Holy Thursday and the Last Supper is the culmination of the Divine Drama in the Greek Orthodox Church, as it is the last day of Jesus Christ on earth.

-It is the day that Judas Iscariot betrays Jesus and of the Last Supper, in which Jesus gathers his Apostles to tell them about the Mystery of Holy Communion and how to live their lives ever after in humility.
+It is the day that Judas Iscariot betrays Jesus and on which the Last Supper, during which Jesus gathers his Apostles to tell them about the Mystery of Holy Communion and how to live their lives ever after in humility, takes place.

 In the Supper, a crucial date in Greek Orthodox Easter, Jesus instituted the sacrament of the Eucharist with the communion of the Apostles.

-In the Greek Orthodox Church, Holy Thursday and the Last Supper are dedicated to the remembrance of four events which are described in the Gospels and which occurred shortly before the Crucifixion:
+In the Greek Orthodox Church, Holy Thursday and the Last Supper are dedicated to the remembrance of four events that are described in the Gospels and which occurred shortly before the Crucifixion.

-Jesus’ prayer to his Father after the Last Supper on Holy Thursday and shortly before his arrest, as described in the Gospel of John (17: 1-26), and
+Jesus’ prayer to his Father after the Last Supper on Holy Thursday and shortly before his arrest, as described in the Gospel of John, is the third of the events before the Crucifixion (17: 1-26).

 The ritual that Jesus followed at the Last Supper on Holy Thursday is full of symbolism.
 Jesus knew that the hour had come for Him to leave this world and go to the Father.

 Before starting the meal, Christ poured water into a bowl and started to wash his disciples’ feet.
 Initially, the Apostles complained and refused to allow their Lord and Teacher to wash their feet.
-Jesus was showing them they should be humble and serve their fellow men:
+Jesus was showing them they should be humble and serve their fellow men.
+He said:

-The Last Supper is called a mystery not because it was done in secret but because Christ wanted to reveal to his disciples the mystery of the Holy Communion.
+The Last Supper is called a mystery not because it occurred in secret but because Christ wanted to reveal to his disciples the mystery of the Holy Communion.

-That is why He said to them, “Receive and eat,” offering them bread (His body) and wine (His blood):
+That is why He said to them, “Receive and eat,” offering them bread (His body) and wine (His blood), which in Greek is:

 “Λάβετε φάγετε τοῦτό μου ἐστι τὸ σῶμά… Τοῦτό ἐστι τὸ αἷμά μου τὸ τῆς καινῆς διαθήκης τὸ περὶ πολλῶν ἐκχυνόμενον.”

 Judas left the table, carrying out his plan of betrayal.
-After the Last Supper, Jesus handed the Sacrament of the Eucharist to his disciples, then made the final teaching to His disciples in the Garden of Gethsemane.
+After the Last Supper, Jesus handed over the Sacrament of the Eucharist to his disciples and then made the final teaching to His disciples in the Garden of Gethsemane.

 Jesus’ last prayer and arrest